-Before you try some easy strategies to get her back in the litter box, have her checked out by a veterinarian to rule out a health problem.
+Before you try some easy strategies to get them back in the litter box, have them checked out by a veterinarian to rule out a health problem.
 If you’ve just introduced a new cat to your household, make sure the litter box is as cat-friendly as possible to prevent a problem in the future.

 WebMD looked at common litter box problems and solutions.
 Here’s what we found:

 Reasons cats won’t use the litter box

 These common litter box problems could be repelling your cat:

 - Too few litter boxes for the cats in the household

 - A litter box with a hood or liner

 - A litter box with sides that are high

 - An uncomfortable location that doesn’t allow for privacy and multiple escape routes